 - In all the above, you will eventually be directed to a menu where you have to work through the options by choosing 1, then one again on the following menu, and then option 2.

 - The IRCC Call Centre will see a ‘blocked number’ on the caller ID, and your call should be put through.
 But now comes the tricky part.
 You will be talking to a suspicious call centre agent who may become even more suspicious if there is an echo or delay.
 You will have to convince them that you are not calling from abroad and that they will try to ascertain your current location.
 Some callers have admitted to calling from abroad, and despite an angry reaction on the part of the agent, they were able to glean some information.
 That may not be your case, as agents are under orders not to talk to you.
 In other words, if you are going to use these tricks to get through, you better have a good reason to convince the person at the other end of the line that they should not hang up on you.
 It also appears that now agents are merely polite and tell you they cannot give you any information on any matter you may ask them about.
 There seems to be a running battle between international callers to the IRCC and IRCC policy directives meant to discourage them, and this does not bode well for you being able to get any helpful information on the status of your application by phone.

 Remember, there are far more effective ways of checking on how our application is doing.
 So, if you looking for tips and tricks for checking your IRCC (Canadian immigration) application status, click here.

-Get someone to phone on your behalf from Canada legally!
+Get someone to be your representative and phone on your behalf from Canada legally!

 This tip will take some work, but it will be well worth it if you have contact in Canada willing to help you.
-So here is how it works:
+Here is how it works:

 There are two applications you can use to get through to IRCC: